wlzhao22/mean-shift/README.md

  "Mean Shift: A Robust Approach Toward Feature Space Analysis". in IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE) 24 (5): 603–619

- This is part of my work during my graduate study in Yunnan University as an MPhil, China from 2003 to 2004.
+ This is part of my work during Wan-Lei's graduate study in Yunnan University, China from 2003 to 2004.

  ### Compile and Run